marthabookerjohnson/marthabookerjohnson.github.io/_pages/about.md

 - compiling a dictionary of Kihehe
 - collaborating with Simon Msovela on negation in Kihehe
 - looking at change in Iringa Swahili with Hannah Gibson and Teresa Poeta

-The Publications and Talks tabs contain the files associated with contributions listed in the CV (not all CV entries have an associated file on this website.
-If you are interested in concrete outputs of any particular item on the CV which is not on the website, send me an email!)